kevinfrei/EMP/README.md

 ### Logic improvements/changes

-- Filter song lists down to actual songKeys that exist
 - Transcode for phone (dump stuff out ready to import into iTunes, for example)
   - The lion's share of the work for this is already in my `@freik/media-utils` module.